marcoscesteves/MarvelComics/README.md

 Project initially developed for the _Google Development Group_ Challenge (GDG-ABC).
 This version has some improvements and changes from the original one.

+## Brief Description of The APP:
+APP which connects to a server and gets images and decription of magazines.
+I included some animations between activity transitions.

-## Description of the Challange:
+## Complete Description of the Challange:
 https://goo.gl/YmEuNb

 ## References
 I used the fonts/imagens described bellow.
-- American Captain font (free for non-comercial use - http://www.fontspace.com/the-fontry/american-captain)
+- _American Captain- font (free for non-comercial use - http://www.fontspace.com/the-fontry/american-captain)
-- Imagens from the Pexels site (https://www.pexels.com) - free for personal or comercial use:
+- Images from the Pexels site (https://www.pexels.com) - free for personal and comercial use:
  * Image with spider web (RevistaDetalhes.class): https://www.pexels.com/photo/spider-web-34225/
  * Image with notebook screen showing code (PerfilActivity.class): https://static.pexels.com/photos/239898/pexels-photo-239898.jpeg